 Education

 Children aged five to eighteen must attend English classes.
-Oxford and Cambridge, among other top universities in the globe, are found in this nation.
+Oxford and Cambridge, among other top universities around the globe, are found in this nation.
 Primary, secondary, and postsecondary education form a three-tier structure within the educational system.

 Culture

 The culture of England offers an interesting mix of old and modern.
-From Shakespeare's plays to Harry Potter, English art, literature, and film have taken front stage everywhere.
+From Shakespeare's plays to Harry Potter, English art, literature, and film have taken the front stage everywhere.
 Sporting interests abound in the nation as well; football and cricket are among the national hobbies most enjoyed here.

 Cuisine